alexandrepoulin/codeSamples/README.md

 livestream.py: takes a picture with a camera and updates a frame so that it looks like a video.

 runaway.py: example of playing a game.
 Takes a screen shot of the screen, analyses some pixel values and then solves the puzzle.

+kpsmeter.py: measures the keyboard clicks per second.
+Was used when playing Flash Flash Revolution.